Quicr/quicr-protocol-spec/moq-proto.md

 Applications, such as games or the ones based on virtual reality environment, have to need to share state about various objects across the network.
-This involves pariticipants sending small number of objects with state that need to be synchronized to the other side and it needs to be done periodically to keep the state up to date and also reach eventually consistency under losses.
+This involves participants sending small number of objects with state that need to be synchronized to the other side and it needs to be done periodically to keep the state up to date and also reach eventually consistency under losses.